 - keep things simple;

 Simple, eh?
 And of course many civil servants have a good number of the above attributes.
 But my own observation, for what it is worth, is that too few senior civil servants are sufficiently remorseless, committed, and honest.
 Let me explain what I mean.

 The first and most important characteristic of a leader is remorselessness, which takes two forms.

-First, leaders feel no remorse when they make mistakes, or when some innovation fails to work.
+First, leaders feel no remorse when they make mistakes, when things do not go according to plan, or when some innovation fails to work.
 They recognise that they are dealing with humans, not machines, and human behaviour is highly unpredictable.
 Remorse and guilt are understandable, but quite unnecessary, even if something does not work in the way you expected.

 Second, leaders are remorseless (in the sense of relentless) because they know that every improvement will take two or three times as long as they expect it to.
 But they don’t let this stop them.
 Instead, they keep plugging away and eventually they and their teams achieve levels of performance that others can only dream of.

 Different situations call for different styles of leadership.
 Sometimes decisions need to be made very quickly and obeyed without question.
 But leaders nowadays almost always need the consent of those that they lead.
 Management consultants Kouzes and Posner describe leadership as ‘a reciprocal relationship between those who choose to lead and those who decide to follow,’ Modern leaders therefore need to be a cross between an old-fashioned captain of a ship and someone who is running for office.
 It follows that newly appointed leaders should go out of their way to get themselves elected – i.e. respected by their teams – in the first few days after their appointment.
 This simple fact does not seem to be understood by many colleagues.